 If you have an inground pool cleaner you want the best automatic inground pool cleaner that clean your pool.
 There are few cleaners that are made specifically for above ground pools and it can be a real disappointment when you find out the one you wanted can't used for your pool.

 Fortunately, we took the time to compile this article detailing the best inground pool cleaner reviews.
 For each cleaner we discuss its cleaning ability, pool coverage, various other factors, and we provide an overall rating.

 At the bottom of the article we tell you about important things to look for when selecting the righe one for you and your budget.
-For other great choices for inground pools are robotic pool cleaners.
+For other great choices for inground pools check out these robotic pool cleaner reviews.